 They can show the world, and the big man himself, that they believe in the magic of Christmas with this lovely enamel pin from Clara and Macy (1).

-This limited edition letter from Father Christmas (via Bear and Bloom) could be a magical addition to the Christmas Eve box.
-It will come personalised and there’s the option to add letters to siblings too (2).
+These limited edition letters from Father Christmas (via Bear and Bloom) could be a magical addition to the Christmas Eve box.
+They come personalised and there’s the option to add letters to siblings too (2).